 You want to present a house you own to your children, grandchildren or other lucky person, but you have no idea what to do under such circumstances?
 Let’s have a little insight into the procedure.

-Firstly, we must state that donation, or deed, as it is commonly called, is drawn up in the form of a notarized deed of gift.
+Firstly, we must state that donation, or a gift, as it is commonly called, is drawn up in the form of a notarized deed of gift.
 The main discrepancy between a deed of gift and other agreements is its GRATUITOUS nature.
-When a deed of gift is concluded, your ownership right is ceased, and it arises for a donee; in turn, a donee is not obliged to any actions in your favour.
+When a deed of gift is concluded, your ownership right is ceased, and it arises for a donee; in turn, the donee is not obliged to any actions in your favour.

 Whereas a deed of gift is a gratuitous agreement, you may not oblige a donee to fulfil any actions in your favour, material or non-material.

 When formalizing a deed of gift of a house, one should not forget about a land plot where a house is located.
 Our legislation stipulates no instances when a land plot is owned by one person and a house located in it by the other person.

 In case a land plot is privatized and belongs to a house owner, the title to the house must be re-registered simultaneously with a title to a land plot.
 I.e. apart from a deed of gift of a house, you need to formalize a deed of gift of a land plot.